Jack876/cs_program_info_collector/README.md

 • GRE: the institution code, department code and score requirement;

-• TOEFL: the institution code, department code and the minimum requirement of score; • IELTS: the acceptance and minimum score requirement;
+• TOEFL: the institution code, department code and the minimum requirement of score;

+• IELTS: the acceptance and minimum score requirement;

 • GPA: the minimum requirement of GPA;

 • Transcripts: the form of transcripts, electronic or not;

-• Personal Statement: the type of Personal Statement or Statement of Purpose; • CV: the type of CV or resume;
+• Personal Statement: the type of Personal Statement or Statement of Purpose;

+• CV: the type of CV or resume;

 • Recommendation Letters: the required number of recommendation letters;

 • Writing Sample: the requirement of the length of writing sample;

-2. Display the detailed full description of above aspects.
+2.Display the detailed full description of above aspects.

 [Idea]